Sugar Land, TX Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Sugar Land.
-A Zillow study found that homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home’s value in Sugar Land.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $400,000 Sugar Land home, that’s roughly $16,400 in added value.